opportus/object-mapper/README.md

 $objectMapper = new ObjectMapper($mapBuilder);
 ```

-In order to make full use of this library, each of its services must be instantiated and usable such as above.
+In order to make full use of this library, each of its services must be instantiated and *usable* such as above.

+By design, this solution does not implement "helpers" for the instantiation of its services which is better handled directly the way you're already instantiating your own services, with a DIC system or whatever.

+The rational behind this design is that:

+In any use case context, there is already a dedicated solution for handling properly instantiation of services, because this is not a problem that an *object mapper* is meant to solve...
+Such dedicated solutions handle properly instantiation of services because they implement *Dependency Injection*, *Inversion of Control*, *lazy loading*, and many other features.
+So that delegating the instantiation of its services to such solution, the *object mapper* becomes more simple, flexible, extensible, performant, and integrable into its use case context...

 ## Mapping